vicrucann/cherish/README.md

 This is far-future section.
 It will be filled as a need arises.

-## License

-The InSitu is an open source software and is under GNU GPL-v3 license.
-See the corresponding [LICENSE](https://github.com/vicrucann/dura-europos-insitu//blob/master/LICENSE) file for details.

 ## Contact and authors info

 The author and lab information will be added here.
 For the current version, feel free to contact Victoria Rudakova - victoria.rudakova(at)yale.edu ; or use "Issues" (in the menu on right) for feature requests or bug submission.

 ## References

-Here represented the publications that led to the InSitu software:
+Here represented the publications that led to the **dureu3d** software:

 1. An integrated image and sketching environment for archaeological sites - Xuejin Chen, Yann Morvan, Yu He, Julie Dorsey, Holly Rushmeier
 2. The Mental Canvas: a tool for conceptual architectural design and analysis - Julie Dorsey, Songhua Xu, Gabe Smedresman, Holly Rushmeier, Leonard McMillan